mgechev/angular2-style-guide/README.md

 * Use attributes as selectors for your directives.

   *Why?*: There could be many directives per element, which makes it more suitable to use attributes in oppose to elements.

+* Use lowerCamelCase for naming the selectors of your directives.

+  *Why?*: Keeps the names of the properties defined in the controllers that are bound to the view consistent with the attribute names.

+  *Why?*: The Angular 2 HTML parser is case sensitive so lowerCamelCase attributes are well supported.

 * Use custom prefix for the selector of your directives (for instance below is used the prefix `sg` from **S**tyle **G**uide).